Usability Testing: Best Practices

 Let’s start with, what is Usability Testing?

 A small, targeted set of end-users will test the application or product to discover any usability errors.
-Usability testing typically focuses on how easy it is to use, flexibility, and the application or products ability to fulfill its purpose.
+Usability testing focuses on how easily users can accomplish their goals with a given system.

 A group of users will review the application to be developed in accordance with what the users want from it.